ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 * Set experiment parameters
 * Set Python and other environment parameters
-* Run the ``generate_FV3LAM_wflow.sh`` script to generate the experiment workflow
+* Run a script to generate the experiment workflow

 The first two steps depend on the platform being used and are described here for each Level 1 platform.
 Users will need to adjust the instructions to their machine if they are working on a Level 2-4 platform.

 .. _SetUpConfigFile: